thephpleague/period/docs/5.0/chart/labels.md

-public readonly string AffixLabel::prefix; //returns the current prefix public readonly string AffixLabel::suffix; //returns the current suffix public function AffixLabel::withPrefix(string $prefix): self;  //returns a new object with a new prefix public function AffixLabel::withSuffix(string $suffix): self;  //returns a new object with a new suffix
+public readonly string AffixLabel::prefix; //returns the current prefix public readonly string AffixLabel::suffix; //returns the current suffix public function AffixLabel::prefix(string $prefix): self;  //returns a new object with a new prefix public function AffixLabel::suffix(string $suffix): self;  //returns a new object with a new suffix
 ~~~

 ## ReverseLabel